garfix/richard/tests/integration/schank/README.md

 The systems in this area of research model some of the mental phenomena that humans have, in order to understand:

+* Event memory, Episodic memory: unorganized memories of events
-* Scripts: knowledge of a stereotyped event that occurs in a socially ritualized activity such as going to a restaurant and riding a subway
+    * Generalized Event Memory, [Scripts]: knowledge of a stereotyped event that occurs in a socially ritualized activity such as going to a restaurant and riding a subway
+    * Situational memory: MOPs
+    * Intentional Memory: I-MOPs
+    * Episodal memory: E-MOPs
 * Goals and Plans: states we want to achieve, and the means of getting there
-* Long Term Memory (Episodic memory): a store of memories of events
 * Affect / emotion

 Some systems model one or more of these in a separated way, while others try to integrate multiple phenomena in a more uniform manner.

+Note the distinction between recognition and creation of these phenomena: they require different representations and processes.
+In order to plan something yourself you need to know how the actions are performed.

 ## Persons